 Zumenon is not suitable for birth control and it will not restore fertility.

 How it works

 The menopause occurs naturally in the course of a woman's life, usually between the ages of 45 and 55.
 It may happen sooner if the ovaries are removed by surgery (e.g. total hysterectomy).
-After menopause your body produces much less oestrogen than it did before.
+After menopause your body produces much less estrogen than it did before.
 This can cause unpleasant symptoms such as a feeling of warmth in the face, neck and chest, "hot flushes" (sudden intense feelings of heat and sweating throughout the body), sleep problems, irritability and depression.
 Some women also have problems with urine control or with dryness of the vagina causing discomfort during or after sex.
-Oestrogens can be given to reduce or eliminate these symptoms.
+Estrogens can be given to reduce or eliminate these symptoms.